7 Ways to Earn Passive Income as a Freelance Graphic Designer

 With affiliate marketing, you review or recommend products on your website or social channels.

-When a customer buys the product using your link, you get a commission of the sale.
+When a customer buys the product using your link, you get a commission on the sale.

 Significant online retail marketplaces like Amazon, Shopify, and eBay have the best-known affiliate programs.

-You can also reach out to businesses in your niche if you’re looking for a more targeted partnership.
+You can also reach out to businesses in your niche if you want a more targeted partnership.

 #3: Sell graphic sets or templates.

 Not every customer needs (or can afford) custom design services.